 So I decided several years ago it was time to be assessed for dyslexia.
 There was just too many coincidences between how I operated and the experience shared by those who were reported to have the condition.
 I had entirely forgotten the whole experience until last week I stumbled upon my notes about the experience and the details as to why I originally wanted explore the possibility of having the condition.
-Going through the notes again with a good deal of hindsight it became somewhat a lengthy endeavor of self realisation.

 My notes at the time: